Getting in and Graduating: Requirements for the Master’s in Public Health

 I’m in.
 Now what?

 Once you’ve gathered all your documents, submitted your application, and aced your interviews…the journey has just begun!
 You will want to make sure you understand all the requirements for graduation in order to optimize your time in your MPH program.
-Most programs have some variation of the following requirements:

 • Core courses: Most schools have a set of required core courses that all MPH students will need to take to graduate.
 These courses typically focus on building skills related to the 22 core public health competencies established by the Council on Education for Public Health (CEPH)7